snphillips/nofrillztwitter/README.md

 no frillz twitter is a simple twitter client that returns recent tweets based on the user's search query.
 This repo contains both the node/express backend and javascript front-end.

 ## But Why?
-Isn't this just a worse Twitter client that does less than real twitter?
+Q: Isn't this just a worse Twitter client that does less than real twitter?

-yes
+A: yes